-Fees Earned or All Other Name Pai id in Cash St ock Awards(1) Cor mpensation(2) Total Arthur L. French \$ 72,500 \$ 29,997 \$ 2,815 \$ 105,312 Michael Appling Jr. 57,500 29,997 2,815 90,312 Joseph E. Canon 47,500 29,997 2,815 80,312 William D. Gutermuth 42,500 29,997 2,815 75,312
+Fees Earned or Stock All Other Name Paid in Cash Awards(1) Compensation(2) Total Arthur L. French \$ 72,500 \$ 29,990 \$ 2,566 \$ 105,056 Michael Appling Jr. 57,500 29,990 2,566 90,056 Joseph E. Canon 47,500 29,990 2,566 80,056 J. Kevin Griffin(3) 36,795 29,993 887 67,675 William D. Gutermuth(4) 42,500 29,990 2,566 75,056

-- (1) Each of our non-employee directors received an award of 1,980 restricted shares under the Main Street Capital Corporation 2008 Non-Employee Director Restricted Stock Plan on July 1, 2010, which will vest 100% on June 14, 2011, the day before the Annual Meeting, provided that the grantee has been in continuous service as a member of the Board of Directors through such date.
-These amounts represent the grant date fair value of the 2010 stock awards in accordance with FASB ASC Topic 718 based on the \$15.15 closing price of our common stock on July 1, 2010.
+- (1) Each of Messrs.
+French, Appling and Canon received an award of 1,646 restricted shares on June 20, 2011 and Mr. Griffin received an award of 1,658 restricted shares on August 3, 2011, each under the Main Street Capital Corporation 2008 Non-Employee Director Restricted Stock Plan (the "Non-Employee Director Plan"), which will vest 100% on June 13, 2012, the day before the Annual Meeting, provided that the grantee has been in continuous service as a member of the Board through such date.
+Mr. Gutermuth also received an award of 1,646 restricted shares on June 20, 2011 under the Non-Employee Director Plan; however, pursuant to the terms of the Non-Employee Director Plan, the Board accelerated the vesting of these restricted shares to immediately prior to his retirement on March 2, 2012.
+These amounts represent the grant date fair value of the 2011 stock awards in accordance with FASB ASC Topic 718 based on the closing price of our common stock on the date of grant.
 Pursuant to SEC rules, the amounts shown exclude the impact of any estimated forfeitures related to service-based vesting conditions.
 These amounts may not correspond to the actual value that will be recognized by our directors upon vesting.
-Each non-employee director had 1,980 unvested shares of restricted stock outstanding as of December 31, 2010.
-Please see the discussion of the assumptions made in the valuation of these awards in Note M to the audited consolidated financial statements included in the annual report accompanying this proxy statement. - (2) These amounts reflect the dollar value of dividends paid on unvested restricted stock awards in 2010.
+Each of Messrs.
+French, Appling, Canon and Gutermuth had 1,646, and Mr. Griffin had 1,658, unvested shares of restricted stock outstanding as of December 31, 2011.
+Please see the discussion of the assumptions made in the valuation of these awards in Note M to the audited consolidated financial statements included in the annual report accompanying this proxy statement. - (2) These amounts reflect the dollar value of dividends paid on unvested restricted stock awards in 2011. - (3) Mr. Griffin was appointed by the Board on August 3, 2011 to fill a newly created vacancy. - (4) On March 2, 2012, Mr. Gutermuth retired from the Board and each of its committees to permit his law firm, Bracewell & Giuliani LLP, to act as legal counsel to Main Street.
+Under the 1940 Act and the corporate governance rules of the New York Stock Exchange, Mr. Gutermuth could not continue to act as an independent director of Main Street if his law firm performs legal services for Main Street.
+Mr. Gutermuth's retirement was not the result of any disagreement with management or the Board related to Main Street's operations, policies or practices.
+After Mr. Gutermuth's retirement, the Board reduced the size of the Board from seven to six directors.

-The compensation for non-employee directors for 2010 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
-That cash compensation consisted of an annual retainer of \$42,500, and an additional \$20,000 retainer for the Lead Director.
-Non-employee directors will not receive fees based on meetings attended absent circumstances that require an exceptionally high number of meetings within an annual period.
+The compensation for non-employee directors for 2011 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
+That cash compensation consisted of an annual retainer of \$42,500, and an additional \$20,000 retainer for the Lead Independent Director.
+Non-employee directors do not receive fees based on meetings attended absent circumstances that require an exceptionally high number of meetings within an annual period.
 We also reimburse our non-employee directors for all reasonable expenses incurred in connection with their service on our Board.
 The chairs of our Board committees receive additional annual retainers as follows: